zdy93/FTL-Trans/README.md

 ## Pretrained Model
 In our paper, we initialize the transformer layer with [ClinicalBERT](https://github.com/kexinhuang12345/clinicalBERT).
 We refer user to the link for requesting pre-trained model.
 You can also use some other pre-trained model, like [BERT](https://github.com/huggingface/transformers).
 ## Model Prediction
 Below list the scripts for running prediction.
+The file run_clbert_ftlstm.py contains the code for the FT-Trans.
+Other files named as run_\[model\].py contain codes for baseline models.
 ```cmd
 python3 run_clbert_ftlstm.py
   --data_dir ./data